legendu-net/blog/en/content/2018-10-18-my-docker-images.markdown

 ## Get Information of Running Jupyter/Lab Servers

-If you are using the Jupyter/Lab server (instead of JupyterHub which is recommended), you will be asked for a token at login.
+If you are using the Jupyter/Lab server instead of JupyterHub, you will be asked for a token at login.
 If you have started the Docker container in interactive mode (option `-i` instead of `-d`), the token for login is printed to the console.